 Early Career fellowships support scholarly research in all disciplines of the humanities and the interpretive social sciences.
-Research may be conducted on any topic related to cultures, histories, and societies in China, and their influence and impact on communities, countries, and cultures around the world, as required by the research plan.
+Research may be conducted on any topic related to the cultures, histories, and societies in China, and their influence and impact on communities, countries, and cultures around the world, as required by the research plan.
 Research on Hong Kong, Macau, Taiwan, Tibet, and Xinjiang is eligible.
-The study of non-traditional sites (e.g., sites in Africa or Latin America) is also permitted, so long as there is a clearly articulated rationale for the relationship to Chinese or Chinese-language communities and cultures.
+The study of non-traditional sites (e.g., sites in Africa or Latin America) is also permitted, so long as there is a clearly articulated rationale for the relationship to China or Chinese-language communities and cultures.
 There are no restrictions regarding time period or methodological approach.

-A working knowledge of Chinese is required or knowledge of another language used in China studies (e.g., Tibetan, Uyghur).
+A working knowledge of Chinese is required, or knowledge of another language used in China studies (e.g., Tibetan, Uyghur).

 The fellowship period must begin between July 1, 2024, and September 30, 2025.